top of page

 hub-and-spoke topology in Azure

 This architecture is one of two options for network topology that Azure supports.
 This classic reference design uses basic network components like Azure Virtual Network, virtual network peering, and user-defined routes (UDRs).
-When you use hub and spoke, you're responsible for configuring the services.
+When you use Hub and Spoke, you're responsible for configuring the services.
 You also need to ensure that the network meets security and routing requirements.

 Azure Virtual WAN provides an alternative for deployments at scale.
 This service uses a simplified network design.
 Virtual WAN also reduces the configuration overhead associated with routing and security.